-Method 1.
-Make edging pass followed by parallel passes.
+Method 1: Make edging pass followed by parallel passes.

-- Make an edging pass around the perimeter of the property and any ornamental beds spraying as needed. - Select the appropriate gear for the terrain and turf conditions.
-Use LOW gear on hills and in tight areas.
-Use HIGH gear on level and open areas. - Select the appropriate Trim Nozzle for the gear selected and confirm that the other Spray Control Valve is off. - Make the edging pass keeping the edge of the spray pattern inside the edge of the sidewalk or ornamental bed, spraying as needed.
-When edging pass is completed stop; change gears if desired; and select the appropriate Broadcast Nozzle for the gear selected and check that the other Spray Control Valve is off.
-[If the Half Gallon Nozzle Kit is installed, both Broadcast Nozzles will be used simultane- - Fill in the center of the lawn by making parallel passes on 7foot centers spraying as needed.
-NOTE: To insure proper spray coverage, overlap closer to the right tire of the edging pass.
+- Make trim pass around the perimeter of the property and any ornamental beds spraying as needed. - Select the appropriate gear for the terrain and turf conditions.
+Use LOW GEAR on hills and in tight areas.
+Use HIGH GEAR on level and open areas. - Select the appropriate Trim Nozzle for the gear selected and confirm that the other Spray Control Valve is off.
+Make the edging pass keeping the edge of the spray pattern inside the edge of the sidewalk or ornamental bed, spraying as needed NOTE: For best results use a spot sprayer to lightly feather the edge of the spray along the borders adjacent to drives, sidewalks etc. - When edging pass is completed stop, make a header pass overlapping into the first trim pass. - Change gears if desired; and select the appropriate Broadcast Nozzle for the gear selected and check that the other Spray Control Valve is off.
+[If the Half Gallon Nozzle Kit is installed, both Broadcast Nozzles will be used simultaneously.] - Fill in the center of the lawn by making parallel passes on 7-FOOT or 8-FOOT centers (corresponding to the Unloader Valve installed) spraying as needed.
+At the end of each pass, enter into the header pass and make a 180 DEGREE turn.
+NOTE: Avoid re-spraying the areas within the header pass and trimpass that were previously sprayed by the effective width patterns.

-Method 2.
-Make edging pass as in the previous section.
-Then reset the sprayer to broadcast and fill in the center making descending spiral passes to the center spraying as needed.
+Method 2: Make trim-pass and header-pass as in the previous section.
+Fill in the center making squared-off descending spiral passes to the center spraying as needed.